Recent Doctor of Philosophy (University of Edinburgh), Master of Philosophy, author of five monographs and seven novels.

 Media – Several interviews, Radio, TV, etc. (totalling 10 hour+): The Times Scotland, The Oxford Philosopher, World Literature Today, Robohub, Futurism, France Culture, Dark Zero, France 2, Digitally Downloaded, Altantico, Typographical Era, Open Democracy, La Tribune, BFM, Pantheon-Sorbonne Magazine; opinion pieces in mainstream newspapers: Le Monde, Libération.

-Languages – French, Portuguese (native) – English (near native) – Spanish, Italian, Swedish, German (intermediate reading and speaking) – Latin, Ancient Greek (basic).
+Languages – French, Portuguese (native) – English (near native) – Swedish, Spanish, Italian, (good reading and speaking) – German, Latin, Ancient Greek (basic).

-IT – Knowledge of both Mac and Windows operating systems; Microsoft Office; Turnitin, basic website design; iMovie, GarageBand, basic HTML, Python programming.
+IT – Knowledge of both Mac and Windows operating systems; Microsoft Office; Turnitin, basic website design; iMovie, GarageBand, basic HTML and Python programming.

 Music – Conservatoire Municipal; 6-year theory and 4-year violin practice.